nazuke/nazuke.github.io/index.md

 # Jason Holland's Open Source Projects

-These are a few of the interesting bits and pieces that I'm working on, and that others may find useful.
+These are a few of the interesting bits and pieces that I'm working on, maybe others may find them useful.
 {: .lead }

 ## SEO Macroscope: The Webmaster's Toolbox